DTE Energy (DTE) Expected to Beat Earnings Estimates: What to Know Ahead of Q3 Release

 Estimate Revisions Trend

-The consensus EPS estimate for the quarter has been revised 1.84% lower over the last 30 days to the current level.
+The consensus EPS estimate for the quarter has been revised 1.38% higher over the last 30 days to the current level.
 This is essentially a reflection of how the covering analysts have collectively reassessed their initial estimates over this period.

 Price, Consensus and EPS Surprise